jiaqian02/jiaqian02.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 ---

 Hi!
-I am Jiaqian, a junior student in the Deparmtent of Compuater Science, at Columbia University.
+I am Jiaqian, a junior student in the Deparmtent of Computer Science, at Columbia University.
 I am from a joint bachelor degree program with City University of Hong Kong.

 My intrests lie in computational complexity and game theory.
 I am fortunate to be supervised by [Prof. Minming Li](https://www.cs.cityu.edu.hk/~minmli/).